 - Weapons, firearms, illegal drugs, or alcoholic beverages

 - Sexual harassment or harassment of any kind or disruptive behavior

 - Theft or vandalism

-- Recording or copying any course or test content, or possession of recording equipment
+- Recording or copying any course or test content

 - Cheating or falsifying identification

 - Foul, abusive, or inappropriate language